PowerPC 600: Design

 The chip was designed to suit a wide variety of applications and had support for external L2 cache and symmetric multiprocessing.
 It had four functional units, including a floating-point unit, an integer unit, a branch unit and a sequencer unit.
 The processor also included a memory management unit.
 The integer pipeline was four stages long, the branch pipeline two stages long, the memory pipeline five stages long, and the floating-point pipeline six stages long.

 First launched in IBM systems in the fall of 1993, it was marketed by IBM as the PPC601 and by Motorola as the MPC601.
 It operated at speeds ranging from 50 to 80 MHz.
 It was fabricated using a 0.6 μm CMOS process with four levels of aluminum interconnect.
 The die was 121 mm^{2} large and contained 2.8 million transistors.
 The 601 has a 32 KB unified L1 cache, a capacity that was considered large at the time for an on-chip cache.
 Thanks partly to the large cache it was considered a high performance processor in its segment, outperforming the competing Intel Pentium.
 The PowerPC 601 was used in the first Power Macintosh computers from Apple, and in a variety of RS/6000 workstations and SMP servers from IBM and Groupe Bull.

 IBM was the sole manufacturer of the 601 and 601+ microprocessors in its Burlington, Vermont and East Fishkill, New York production facilities.
 The 601 used the IBM CMOS-4s process and the 601+ used the IBM CMOS-5x process.
 An extremely small number of these 601 and 601+ processors were relabeled with Motorola logos and part numbers and distributed through Motorola.
-These facts are somewhat obscured given there are various pictures of the "Motorola MPC601", particularly one specific case of masterful Motorola marketing where the 601 was named one of Time Magazines 1994 "Products of the Year" with a Motorola marking.